 This module will:

-Whichever route you chose in your first and second years, you will take 120 credits of modules in your third year and will choose from the same selection of modules covering Economics, Philosophy, Politics and PPE.
+Whichever route you chose in your first and second years, you will choose from the same selection of modules covering Economics, Philosophy, Politics and PPE.
 You can then choose to weight your studies towards one or two subjects.

-You may choose the PPE dissertation (20 credits) as one of your option modules.
-You'll write a 4,000-5,000-word dissertation bridging at least two of the disciplines covered in the School and receive one-to-one support from a supervisor throughout the year.
+You can choose to write a PPE dissertation of 4,000-5,000 words bridging at least two of the disciplines covered in the School.
+You'll receive one-to-one support from a supervisor throughout the year.

 Examples of previous dissertation titles include:

-There are a wide range of modules available across all three disciplines, as well as the interdisciplinary PEP modules.
-Examples of current modules include:
+There are a wide range of modules available across all three disciplines, as well as the interdisciplinary PPE modules.
+Examples of current topics include: